APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 				- There was no verbal warning that she would be physically handled if she did not cease and desist, she turned her back and they grabbed her.

+				- UCLA Interim Policy 852: Public Expression Activities---"Public Expression Activities may be directed to cease subject to the review and approval by the Chancellor or a Designated University Official based on the UCLA Interim Policy 852 Safety and Security Criteria and/or the Interference Criteria that will be evaluated in a content-neutral and viewpoint-neutral manner"

 				- See "guidelines for amplified sound," was she in an Area for Public Expression?
+Does it matter?
+If you break UC policy are you breaking the law?
+Are you subject to arrest?

 			- The response by the school would serve to discourage pro-Palestinian demonstrations and was therefor not content neutral.
 Of the 27 arrested, 25 were arrested for disruption of university operations and 1 arrested for interfering with a police officer, and 1 unknown because Braziel's numbers don't match the UCPD statement.
 This is out of approximately 175 total protesters.